Skip to navigation Skip to content

 • No employment income

-• As long as Paul retains entitlement to PPP, there is no benefit to transfer to AUS
+• If Paul retains entitlement to PPP, there is no benefit to transfer to Austudy

-• Customer contact required.
-Paul may want to transfer to AUS so that their partner can claim/transfer to PPP
+• Customer contact is required.
+Paul may want to transfer to Austudy so that their partner can claim/transfer to PPP

-• If Paul advises that he wants to transfer to AUS so that his partner can claim and receive PPP, transfer to AUS
+• If Paul wants to transfer to Austudy so that their partner can claim and receive PPP, transfer to Austudy

 Bianca